kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 * Make sure you query the correct time range via Grafana or `logcli`.
 * The logs are currently uploaded by using now as the timestamp, because otherwise it would take a few minutes until the logs show up in Loki.
+The original timestamp is preserved as `original_ts`.

 </aside>